RaeDahl/blendermorse/README.md

 translates that plaintext into morse code and inserts keyframes for the active object, so you don't have to painstakingly set every keyframe by hand.

+### Current Progress
+As of right now, most of the backend is written, but has not yet been tested.
+The UI is still in progress, and I haven't really touched documentation yet.